 The official license plates are also important.
 They are almost always clean and well-kept.
-The license plates of special units are specifically selected for the purpose of "plausible deniability"-there is always a double (a harmless "normal" car that has a very similar ble to transmit amounts of information by radio that seemed unimaginable a few years ago.
+The license plates of special units are specifically selected for the purpose of "plausible deniability"-there is always a double (a harmless "normal" car that has a very similar license plate) so that any inquiries can be answered evasively: "There must be a mix-up".
+Incidentally, such a "plausible deniability" is an important principle when camouflaging, including when choosing camouflage names and properties, etc.